John “Jake” M. Krattiger

 - Jury Trial Victory for Small Business

-In complicated nuisance and environmental trespass action, represented small business in action tried to state court jury where he obtained defense verdict on all claims, including recovery of attorneys’ fees and costs.
+In complicated nuisance and environmental trespass action, represented an automobile dealer in action tried to state court jury where the client obtained defense verdict on all claims, including recovery of attorney fees and costs.

 - Blocker v.
 ConocoPhillips Co., 380 F. Supp.
 3d 1178 (W.D.
 Okla.
 2019)

 - Oklahoma Indep.
 Petroleum Ass’n v.
 Potts, 2018 OK 24, 414 P.3d 351, as amended (Mar.
 21, 2018)

 - McDonald v.
 Thompson, 2018 OK 25, 414 P.3d 367